 Being detail-oriented is a distinguishing quality among successful grant-writers.

-Effective grant-writers should be able to follow instructions to the T, while making sure all the relevant, required details are mentioned as needed.
+Effective grant-writers should be able to follow instructions to the letter while making sure all the relevant details appear as needed.

 Grantors receive several proposals at a time.
-If you’re writing to a potential funding entity and have a missing document or errors in your proposal, your application will likely be denied.
+If you're writing to a potential funding entity with a missing document or errors in your submission, your application will likely fail.

 Wrapping It Up